Oozenf/HeadBall/README.md

 WebGL (Web Graphics Library) is a JavaScript API for rendering high-performance interactive 3D and 2D graphics within any compatible web browser without the use of plug-ins.
 WebGL does so by introducing an API that closely conforms to OpenGL ES 2.0 that can be used in HTML <canvas> elements.
 This conformance makes it possible for the API to take advantage of hardware graphics acceleration provided by the user's device.

 ## Three.js
 Three.js is a cross-browser JavaScript library and application programming interface (API) used to create and display animated 3D computer graphics in a web browser using WebGL.
-Three.js is a cross-browser JavaScript library and application programming interface (API) used to create and display animated 3D computer graphics in a web browser using WebGL.
-- Create 3D Material
 - Create 3D Object
 - Create 3D Scene
 - Create Light